jon-lester/redux-typescript/README.md

 ### Stage 1 - Getting up and running with Redux

-This not very beautiful app shows a list of people (loaded from https://jsonplaceholder.typicode.com/) and allows some limited interaction with the list.
+This not very beautiful app shows a list of people (from [JSONPlaceholder](https://jsonplaceholder.typicode.com/)) and allows some limited interaction with the list.

 I wrote the initial version to store all application state in `App.tsx` as standard React state, then went on to refactor it to use redux.